-The Professional Development open enrollment courses are designed to provide:
+TCC's Professional Development open enrollment courses are designed to provide:

-- A variety of training opportunities for employees seeking to enhance their skills and advance in their careers. - Certifications required for various careers. - Continuing education programs and courses required for obtaining and maintaining licensure in professional course fields.
+- A variety of training opportunities for employees who wish to enhance their skills and advance in their careers. - Certifications required for various careers. - Continuing education programs and courses required for obtaining and maintaining licensure in professional course fields.

-Delivery methods include instructor-led classroom instruction; self-paced learning; and online.TCC's interactive and experiential learning approach allows participants to complete classes with knowledge and skills that can be immediately applied in the workplace.
+Delivery formats include instructor-led classroom instruction; self-paced learning; and online courses.
+TCC's interactive and experiential learning approach allows participants to acquire knowledge and skills that are immediately applicable in the workplace.

-Browse our online Professional Development schedule at www.tacomacc.edu/continuingeducation or call 253.566.5020 for a complete listing of our courses and to sign up for our quarterly new class newsletter.
+View TCC's online Professional Development schedule at www.tacomacc.edu/ continuingeducation or call 253.566.5020 for a complete course listing and to arrange to receive TCC's quarterly class newsletter.
 If you don't see a class you are looking for, just ask!
-Course categories include:
+Courses are provided in the following categories:

 - Business

-- Certifications
+- Computer Certifications

-- Command Spanish

-- Construction

-- Green Careers
+- Home-based Caregiver

-- Health and Wellness

 - Home Inspection

-- Hypnosis

-- Law Enforcement and Security
+- · Law Enforcement and Security

-- Massage Practitioner
+- Medical Coding and Billing

+- Nursing Assistant Certified

 - Payroll

 - Polygraph Examiner

-- Real Estate, Appraisal and Mortgage Lending
+- Project Management